World Cup of Hockey: World Cup of Hockey

 In 1996, the Canada Cup was officially replaced by the World Cup of Hockey.
 The Canada Cup trophy was retired.
-The tournament expanded to eight teams: as the national teams of Canada, United States, Czech Republic, Finland, Russia and Sweden, popularly dubbed as the Big Six, were joined by Germany and Slovakia.
-The United States defeated Canada to win the inaugural event.
+The tournament expanded to eight teams: as the national teams of Canada, the United States, the Czech Republic, Finland, Russia and Sweden, popularly dubbed as the Big Six, were joined by Germany and Slovakia.
+The United States defeated Canada in the finals to win the inaugural event.

 Eight years later, the second installment of the World Cup of Hockey took place in 2004, just prior to the 2004–05 NHL lockout.
 Canada won its first tournament championship, defeating the Czech Republic in the semifinals and Finland in the final match.

 On January 24, 2015, NHL commissioner Gary Bettman announced the 2016 World Cup of Hockey to be held in September 2016 at Air Canada Centre in Toronto.
 The 2016 edition featured a slightly modified format: alongside the Big Six countries, there were two all-star teams, consisting of Team Europe and an under-23 Team North America.
 Canada again won the championship, defeating Team Europe in the finals.

-The 2020 edition was planned to include a European qualification tournament to determine some participating nations.
+A 2020 edition was planned to include a European qualification tournament to determine some participating nations.
 In January 2019, plans for the tournament were abandoned due to the pending expiration of the collective bargaining agreement (CBA) between the NHL and the NHL Players' Association.
 In August 2019, it was reported that a World Cup could take place in February 2021 if the CBA could be extended or renewed; however, this was ruled-out by the NHL later that year.

-The league will attempt to hold the next edition of the World Cup in 2025.
+In February 2024, the NHL announced plans to hold the next World Cup in 2028 and every four years after that.
+The NHL hosted the 4 Nations Face-Off in lieu of a World Cup in February 2025.
+On February 12, 2025, the NHL again announced that the tournament would return in February 2028, launching a commitment to send NHL players to the 2030 Winter Olympics.
+It was mentioned that the Olympics and World Cup are going to rotate every two years starting with the 2026 Winter Olympics and the teams will be solicited by the league and the NHLPA.

 Trophy

 In 2004, Canadian American architect Frank Gehry designed a new trophy for the tournament.
 It is made from a composite alloy of copper and nickel as well as solid cast urethane plastic.
-The trophy was criticized by the sports community, noting the Toronto Sun's headline "What is that?"
+The trophy was criticized by the sports community, including the Toronto Sun's headline "What is that?"